 Kurt Friese has opposed bond issues for the expansion of the Justice Center in the past, however the time has come for at least some improvements.

 Johnson County’s present Courthouse is a century old and is no longer adequate to meet our needs.
-Citizens who use the building have their safety compromised.
-The building does not meet accessibility standards.
-It compromises the safety of the public and the employees in the building.
+When the jail was built, Johnson County was less than half as populous as it is today.
+Citizens who use these buildings have their safety compromised.
+The courthouse does not meet accessibility standards.
+The jail is unsafe for workers and inmates alike.
+This compromises the safety of the public and the employees.